ADAHafizh/AssassinAcademy/README.md

 THIS GAME IS STILL UNDER DEVELOPMENT.
 ALL ARE SUBJECT TO CHANGE.

 Assassin's Academy is a singleplayer first-person shooter game made with Unity.
-This is an assignment for New York University Abu Dhabi (NYUAD) Spring 2024 Games and Play class, part of Interactive Media program.
+This is an assignment for New York University Abu Dhabi (NYUAD) Spring 2024 Games and Play class, part of the Interactive Media program.

 # Features
 - Guns!
 Bullets!
 Projectiles!